rewtnull/gentoo-sources-compilation-helper/README.md

 	- Adds kernel to grub by running grub-mkconfig
 	- Automatically unmounts /boot, if mounted, after installation
 	- Makes a copy of /usr/src/linux/.config to /boot/config-<version>
-	- Copies or moves the kernel files to your boot directory
 	- Adds *-x64* to naming because i don't know

 ARGUMENTS